 MABE Supports Locally Designed Calendars and Opposes a Post-Labor Day School Year Start as a Statewide Mandate

-One of MABE’s top priorities for the 2019 Legislative Session is support for continued governance autonomy for local boards of education to set education policy and school budgets which provide educational benefits for all students; and opposition to unfunded mandates.
-Specifically, MABE is seeking approval of enhanced local school calendar flexibility.
+One of MABE’s top priorities for the 2019 Legislative Session was support for continued governance autonomy for local boards of education to set education policy and school budgets which provide educational benefits for all students; and opposition to unfunded mandates.
+Specifically, MABE advocated for approval of enhanced local school calendar flexibility.

 See below for much more information on the Governor’s Executive Orders, subsequent legislation, and the State Board of Education’s regulations.

-2019 Sees Bills Introduced to Ensure Local Board Flexibility on School Calendars
+2019 Saw Landmark Bill Passed to Ensure Local Board Flexibility on School Calendars

 MABE greatly appreciates that Senators Paul Pinsky (Chair of the Senate Education, Health & Environmental Affairs Committee) and Nancy King (Chair of the Senate Budget & Taxation Committee) have introduced Senate Bill 128 which includes the following, straightforward, provision: “NOTWITHSTANDING ANY OTHER PROVISION OF LAW … EACH COUNTY BOARD SHALL SET THE START DATE AND END DATE OF THE SCHOOL YEAR FOR THE PUBLIC SCHOOLS IN THE COUNTY EACH YEAR.”